base-org/web/apps/base-docs/base-camp/docs/hardhat-profiling-size/hardhat-profiling-size.md

  ·------------------------|--------------------------------|--------------------------------·
 ```

 The size of the contract increased, however this means your code will be more efficient across the lifetime of the contract because the higher the `runs` value the more efficient during execution but more expensive during deployment.
-You can read more in the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.20/internals/optimizer.html#optimizer-parameter-runs).
+You can read more in the [Solidity documentation].

 ## Conclusion